An Approach

 -

-We have defined the limit of a variable, but what we often have is a function of a variable -- which is also a variable.
+We have defined the limit of a variable, but what we often have is a function of a variable -- which is itself a variable.
 For example,

 y = f(x) = x².

-Now, a sequence of values of x will cause a sequence of values of f(x).
-The question is: Will those values of f(x) approach a limit L as the values of x approach a limit c ?
+Now, a sequence of values of x, the independent variable, will cause a sequence of values of f(x), the dependent variable.
+The question is: As the values of x approach a limit c, will the corresponding values of f(x) approach a limit L ?
 If that is the case, then we write

 "The limit of f(x) as x approaches c is L."

-In fact, let us see what happens to f(x) = x² as x 2−.
-Suppose again that x assumes this sequence of values:
+In fact, let us see what happens to f(x) = x2 as x Right arrow2−.
+Suppose again that x assumes this sequence:

 1.9, 1.99, 1.999, 1.9999, 1.99999, . . .